Some things to look for in a photographers portfolio before you hire them

 Where does your eye go first?

 When you look at the photo quickly, where do you look first?
 Is it the subject, or is there something distracting in the background, or off to the side?
-My photographers cannot understand how the photograph is about front to back and not just the subject.
-Go composition will have your eye going first to the subject, and then, if they do a great job, it will want to wander around to all the subtle complementary areas that give more context to the photograph.
+My photographers cannot understand how the photograph is about front-to-back, not just the subject.
+Good composition will have your eye go first to the subject, and, if they do a great job, it will then want to wander to the subtle complementary areas that give more context to the photograph.

 Light value on faces

 Can you easily see the people’s faces in the photos?
-It’s much easier to just point a camera and shoot existing light, so photographers will even talk about how it makes it real.
-Great photographers can often shoot using just available light, but the light on the face has to be right.
+It’s much easier to point a camera and shoot in existing light, so photographers even talk about how it makes things feel real.
+Great photographers can often shoot using only available light, but the light on the face must be right.

 The style of helmet used here makes it much easier to see the Fencer’s face.

-While seeing a fencer’s face is usually challenging, I made it show up by specially lighting them.
+While seeing a fencer’s face is usually challenging, I made it stand out by lighting them specifically.

 Can you see how the face helps bring more life to the photo?

-When you are trying to sell something, you need to be sure the faces are the best they can be and look as natural as possible.
-Skilled photographers know how to introduce light on faces so they look natural, but most importantly, the person’s face is not in a shadow and is easy to see.
+When selling, ensure your face is at its best and looks as natural as possible.
+Skilled photographers know how to light faces so they look natural, but most importantly, the person’s face is not in shadow and is easy to see.

 Catchlights in the eyes

 Often, the difference between a good and great portrait is just a catchlight.
 A torchlight is a photographic term used to describe light reflected in the subject’s eyes.
-The lack of a catchlight, even in an animal picture, can make the subject seem comatose.
+The absence of a catchlight, even in an animal photo, can make the subject appear comatose.

-Catch light in action photos is just as appealing as in a portrait.
+Catchlight in action photos is just as appealing as in portraits.

 Without a catch light, you can look a little more sinister.

-For the most part, a catchlight will add more life to the person than without it.
-Not having a catchlight can help communicate as well.
-The point isn’t that they need to be in every photo, but you need to be aware if you never see them in the photographer’s work.
+For the most part, a catchlight will add more life to a person than it would without one.
+Not having a catchlight can also help communicate.
+The point isn’t that they need to appear in every photo, but you should be aware that you may never see them in the photographer’s work.

 Series

 When the photographer shows you a photo, do you see a series?
-For visual storytelling, you really need to have overall, medium, and sometimes close-up shots.
-Your designers want to have some graphics for a background or things to complement the layout of the webpage, printed piece, or multimedia package for the web.
+For visual storytelling, you need overall, medium, and sometimes close-up shots.
+Your designers want to include background graphics or complementary graphics to complement the layout of the webpage, printed piece, or web-based multimedia package.

 I chose to add a little variety shot here to show it waiting for the seniors.